History of Tom Homan in Timeline

 In February 2022, Homan joined the Heritage Foundation.

-On February 25, 2022, Homan was slated as a keynote speaker for the America First Political Action Conference, but left before it began after learning of Nick Fuentes' praise for Vladimir Putin.
+On February 25, 2022, Homan was slated as a keynote speaker for the America First Political Action Conference held near Orlando, Florida, but left before the conference began after learning that the conference's founder, Nick Fuentes, praised Russian President Vladimir Putin for the invasion of Ukraine.

-In November 2022, Homan launched a border-focused project called "Defend the Border and Save Lives" in collaboration with the United West, a group designated as an anti-Muslim hate group.
+In November 2022, Homan launched a border-focused project called "Defend the Border and Save Lives" in collaboration with the United West, which was designated as an anti-Muslim hate group by the Southern Poverty Law Center.

 October 2024: Guest on Terry Newsome's Podcast

-In October 2024, Thomas Homan was a guest on Terry Newsome's podcast.
+In October 2024, Homan was a guest on Terry Newsome's podcast.

-On November 10, 2024, President-elect Trump announced that Homan would join the incoming administration as the "border czar", officially the White House Executive Associate Director of Enforcement and Removal Operations, to oversee deportation efforts.
+On November 10, 2024, President-elect Trump announced that Homan would be joining the incoming administration as the "border czar," in charge of deporting illegal aliens.

 November 2024: Designated "Border Czar"

-In November 2024, Donald Trump designated Thomas Homan as "border czar" with the official title of White House Executive Associate Director of Enforcement and Removal Operations, during Trump's second presidency.
+In November 2024, President-elect Donald Trump designated Thomas Homan as "Border Czar" during Trump's second presidency.

 In February 2025, Hatewatch reported that Homan met multiple times with Proud Boys associate Terry Newsome.